lucacalcaterra/openhabcloud-rpi-docker/README.md

 ## How to launch

-Clone the repo using --recurse-submodules (the rpo contain reference to openhab-cloud):
+Clone the repo using --recurse-submodules (the repo contain reference to openhab-cloud):

  1. **git clone --recurse-submodules https://github.com/lucacalcaterra/openhabcloud-rpi-docker.git**
  2. Copy  docker-compose.yml.EXAMPLE to docker-compose.yml and change  variables refer to your domain and changing with your openhab server port